 If you have never witnessed a hen laying an egg, it’s your lucky day!
-I find the entire process of egg production is fascinating and thought you might like to know some fascinating facts about the mighty egg!
+I find the entire process of egg production remarkable and thought you might like to know some fascinating facts about the mighty egg, too!

 *ADVISORY: Video contains graphic anatomical images of hen laying an egg.
 Viewer discretion is advised.

 A hen does not need a rooster to produce an egg.
 That’s not really a fascinating fact, it’s just something I had to get off my chest. ☺

 A hen must mate with a rooster in order for her egg to contain both the male and female genetic material necessary to create an embryo inside the egg.
 An infertile egg contains only the hen’s genetic material, which means a chick can never hatch from that egg.
 Much more about fertile and infertile eggs in this article.

 When a female baby chick hatches, she possesses all the egg yolks (ova) she will ever have.
 She could never run out of egg yolks even if she laid one egg each day of her life.

 This is the ovary of a hen, showing ova (yolks) in various stages of development during a post mortem exam.

 It takes, on average, 25 hours for a hen to make an egg from the time the yolk is released from her only ovary to the time it is laid.
 A well cared for hen can continue to lay eggs for 10 years or more, although never at the same rate as during her first two years of production.